Colonial Pipeline begins restarting pipeline operations following ransomware attack

 The company said it initiated the restart at approximately 5 p.m., but warned that it will take "several days" for operations to return to normal.

-"Some markets served by Colonial Pipeline may experience, or continue to experience, intermittent service interruptions during the start-up period," the company said in a statement announcing the restart.
+"Some markets served by Colonial Pipeline may experience, or continue to experience, intermittent service interruptions during the start-up period," the company said in a statement.
 "Colonial will move as much gasoline, diesel, and jet fuel as is safely possible and will continue to do so until markets return to normal."